 I graduated from the Ecole Supérieure d'Electricité (1976).
 I obtained my Ph.D. from the university of Rennes in Information Theory (1979)and my habilitation from the university of Nice in Computer Science (1992).
-I am a research director at INRIA, the french institute for computer science and control.
+I am a research director at INRIA, the french research institute for the numerical sciences.
 I am a member of the DataShape team which is located in Saclay (south of Paris) and Sophia Antipolis (south of France).

 My research interests are in Computational Geometry and Topology.
-This includes geometric data structures, Voronoi diagrams, triangulations, randomized algorithms, robust computing, motion planning, shape reconstruction, mesh generation, topological data analysis.
-I have published several books and more than 180 research papers.
+This includes geometric data structures, Voronoi diagrams, triangulations, randomized algorithms, robust computing, motion planning, mesh generation, non-linear manifold learning, high dimensional geometry, topological data analysis.
+I have published several books and more than 200 research papers.
 My book "Algorithmic Geometry", coauthored by Mariette Yvinec, is a reference in the field.

 Computational geometry emerged as a new research field in the eighties.
 I played a pionneering role in shaping the field and led two project teams at INRIA, Prisme (Geometry and Robotics, 1987-2003), which has been the birth place of computational geometry in France, and Geometrica (Geometric Computing, 2003-2015).
 In 2014, I have been awarded a 5 years advanced grant from the European Research Council to develop the GUDHI project (Geometry Understanding in Higher Dimensions).